 Digital accessibility: best practice essentials

-- presenter: Stephanie Hill, Digital Content Producer, Professional Standards team, Government Communication Service, Cabinet Office
+Delivered by: Stephanie Hill, Digital Content Producer, Professional Standards team, Government Communication Service, Cabinet Office.
+Former GOV.UK Content Designer and journalist with 20 years experience in web publishing,

 Watch the webinar